symfoni/brreg-docs/source/includes/_sdk.md

 Parameter | Type | Description
 --------- | ------- | -----------
-externalSignerProvider|undefined|Should be set to the user's wallet i.e. `ethereum` from the section [Accessing the user's wallet](#accessing-the-user-39-s-wallet) from above. address|undefined|The ethereum address of the company. proxyAddress|optional|If you want to point the SDK at another blockchain than the [Stagning server](#networks-and-endpoints) RETURN|Promise<Company>|[Company API](#company-api)
+externalSignerProvider|Ethereum provider|Should be set to the user's wallet i.e. `ethereum` from the section [Accessing the user's wallet](#accessing-the-user-39-s-wallet) from above. address|String|The ethereum address of the company.
+In the future, this will be able to accept UUID. proxyAddress|(optional) string|If you want to point the SDK at another blockchain than the [Stagning server](#networks-and-endpoints)
+RETURN|Promise<Company>|[Company API](#company-api)

+> In next version of Company API, this will be able to accept UUID instead of the Etehreum address to initiate the company class.

 ### address()

 Returns a new Company Class for this address.